 LED troffers and LED panels are very similar when it comes to where and what they are used for.
 These types of panel lights are used for both residential and commercial applications such as in homes, offices, hotel lobbies, restaurants, supermarkets, hospitals, and more.
 They often replace CFLs and are designed to mount on either suspended grip ceilings (LED panels) or recessed lighting (LED troffers).

 For outdoor applications, a wider beam angle of 60 to 120 degrees is preferred to cover a larger surface area.
-LED troffers and panels are often used for general lighting to make you feel safe and comfortable.
+Use LED troffers and panels for general lighting to make you feel safe and comfortable.